 1. Define Your Objectives

-Sales enablement starts by determining what your objectives are.
-These should be tailored to the profile of your sales team and, of course, to your product.
+What is sales enablement without objectives?
+Not very effective.
+You need to determine your sales enablement objectives upfront, and they should be tailored to the profile of your sales team and, of course, your product.

-If your sales team is young, or if your final objective is just to keep on driving new sales, put focus on Skills Based Enablement by improving your sales teams’ capabilities in core areas.
-Knowing the latest approaches to reach decision makers, present and pitch your product or service, and execute good social selling are key to winning more business.
+If your sales team is young, or if your final objective is just to keep on driving new sales, put focus on Skills-Based Enablement by improving your sales teams’ capabilities in core areas.
+Knowing the latest approaches to reach decision-makers, present and pitch your product or service, and execute good social selling are all keys to winning more business.

 And remember, there’s no reason that a good sales enablement strategy shouldn’t include more than one of these methods.
 Which ones you combine, and in what ratio, depends on your product and desired outcome.
 Whatever your approach, both sales and marketing should have considerable input.